 Chemicals and neurodevelopmental health effects - an overview.
 It was not difficult.
 Before Amelia was born her parents lived in Baton Rouge, Louisiana where Gloria worked at a petrochemical factory.
 At the factory she had noticed the smell of solvents nearly every day.
 The smells from the factory were more bothersome when Gloria was dealing with morning sickness.
 Gloria and Darrell moved to their current home just as Gloria was beginning her second trimester of pregnancy.
-Link: California Proposition 65 - chemicals known to cause cancer or reproductive toxicity 2002 Rankings: Major Chemical Releases or Waste Generation in LOUISIANA Clean est/Best States Perce 0% 10% 20% 30% 40% Total environmental releases:
+Link: Scorecard: Get an in-depth pollution report for your county, covering air, water, chemicals, and more.
+Link: California Proposition 65 chemicals known to cause cancer or reproductive toxicity 2002 Rankings: Major Chemical Releases or Waste Generation in LOUISIANA Clean est/Best States Per ce 0% 10% 20% 30% 40% Total environmental releases: